-SFHP will provide at least 15 days prior written notice to any member before disenrollment becomes effective, except in cases where a member is being disenrolled due to fraudulent use of Healthy Kids HMO benefits.
-Healthy Kids HMO coverage will not end sooner than 15 days after the date the cancellation notice is mailed.
+SFHP will provide at least 30 days prior written notice to any member.
+Coverage will not end sooner than 15 days after the date the cancellation notice is mailed.
 A member shall be disenrolled from participation in the program if any of the following occur:

-The member is found by the Health Plan to no longer be eligible

-The member attains the age of 25.
-Disenrollment for this reason shall be effective on the last day of the month the member attains the age of 25.

-The required annual premium is not paid for the member for 30 consecutive days after the due date.
-Disenrollment for this reason shall be effective 45 days from the date of the non-payment notice.

-The member or his/her legal representative so requests in writing.
+- The member is found by the San Francisco Health Plan to no longer be eligible - The member attains the age of 19.
+Disenrollment for this reason shall be effective on the last day of the month the member attains the age of 19. - The required annual premium is not paid for the member for 30 consecutive days after the due date. - The member or his/her legal representative so requests in writing.
 Disenrollment for this reason shall be effective at the end of the month in which the request is made.

-The applicant or member has intentionally made false statements in order to establish eligibility with the Health Plan for any person or has obtained or attempted to obtain services by means of false, materially misleading, or fraudulent information, acts or omissions.
-Disenrollment for these reasons shall be effective upon mailing of the notice to the member.

-The member or applicant has allowed a nonmember to use a member identification card to obtain services or otherwise permits another person to fraudulently or deceptively use Health Plan services or facilities.
-Disenrollment for this reason shall be effective upon mailing of the notice to the member.

-The member, or applicant on behalf of the member, fails to provide the necessary information to be re-qualified during the annual eligibility review.
-Disenrollment for this reason shall be effective after one year of coverage.

-Death of a member.
-Disenrollment for this reason shall be effective at the end of the month in which death occurred.

-SFHP terminates the program.
+- The applicant or member has intentionally made false statements in order to establish eligibility with the Health Plan for any person or has obtained or attempted to obtain services by means of false, materially misleading, or fraudulent information, acts or omissions. - The member or applicant has allowed a non- member to use a member identification card to obtain services or otherwise permits another person to fraudulently or deceptively use Health Plan services or facilities. - The member, or applicant on behalf of the member, fails to provide the necessary information to be re-qualified during the annual eligibility review.
+Disenrollment for this reason shall be effective after one year of coverage. - Death of a member.
+Disenrollment for this reason shall be effective at the end of the month in which death occurred. - SFHP terminates the program.
 Disenrollment for this reason shall be effective no sooner than 90 days after the date of mailing the notice to members of termination of the program.